 Also called RAM (random access memory), higher amounts of memory yield much faster performance for the laptop.
 RAM of 2GB to 4GB provides basic performance levels for the laptop.
 Higher-end performance requires 16GB of memory or more.

 The processor performs the computing work of the laptop.
 Higher-end processors cost more, but they work faster with better multitasking performance.
-Intel Core brand and AMD FX brand processors are the best for gaming and high-end processing.
-Intel Celeron and AMD F series processors are less-expensive units.
+Intel Core brand and AMD brand processors are the best for gaming and high-end processing.
+Intel Celeron and AMD F series processors are less expensive units.
 Gaming machines will include a separate graphics processor from NVIDIA or AMD, which provides top-end gaming performance.

 Laptops will use either a hard disk drive (HDD), a solid state drive (SDD), or a hybrid drive that uses both technologies.
 An HDD drive works slower than an SSD drive, but it also costs quite a bit less.
 The cost for SSD technology continues to drop, though, so hybrid storage laptops are becoming popular.